-1. To set out the expectations of PSHE within Colgate Primary School.

-2. To outline how PSHE will be delivered across the school.

-3. To ensure that all members of the school community understand how we support our children in becoming valued members of society.
+- 1. Set out the expectations of PSHE within Colgate Primary School. - 2.
+Outline how PSHE will be delivered across the school. - 3.
+Ensure that all members of the school community understand how we support our children in becoming valued members of society.